 Sounds like a lot of work.
 Let’s break it down into actionable takeaways to land more freelance clients:

 1. Grow your network

-Networking with fellow freelancers and others in your industry always reaps sweet fruit.
+Networking with fellow freelancers and others in your industry and always reap sweet fruit.

 The freelance community is a supportive one, cheering each other up and sending work when they’re fully loaded.
 Similarly, networking with others in your industry can get you both direct clients and referrals.

 But here’s the thing: you don’t just need to build a network.
 “Focus on growing a strategic online network,” points out Rachael Pilcher, Conversion Copywriter for B2B SaaS.